kvalle/schmansible/bloggpost/choosing-a-framework.md

 If you need your provisioning to really be able to scale, you probably want the pull model.
 Here the developer uploads the latest changes in configuration to the master provisioning node, which then simply stores it.
 It is the responsibility of each of your other servers to pull the master regulary and apply any updates.

-> TODO: Skrive noe om hvordan de ulike rammeverkene støtter push.
+> TODO: Skrive noe om hvordan de ulike rammeverkene støtter pull.

 ![Diagram of push model](choosing/models/push-via-master.png)

 A disadvantage of the pull model is that you lose some control of when the changes are applied to your servers.
 To rectify this, move to a push based model.
 To still keep the best possible scalabilty we can keep the master node, and let it push changes to all nodes.
 This way we get changes out to all servers immediately, and can control the order of things if we wish.

-> TODO: Skrive noe om hvordan de ulike rammeverkene støtter push.
+> TODO: Skrive noe om hvordan de ulike rammeverkene støtter push via master.

 ![Diagram of masterless push model](choosing/models/masterless-push.png)